kfandre/dns-crypt-pi-hole/README.md

 dnsrypt-proxy is a DNS proxy implementation from [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy).
 It can translate normal unencrypted DNS queries into DNS over TLS queries, DNSCrypt queries, or DNS over HTTP.

 Using an encrypted DNS connection prevents your ISP from eavesdropping on the sites you visit.
-Also, since stubby validates the remote TLS endpoint certificate against a CA database, it helps guard against DNS spoofing.
+Also, since dnscrypt validates the remote TLS endpoint certificate against a CA database, it helps guard against DNS spoofing.

 ## Usage